hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_piloting_a_spacecraft_through_an_a_fdda81ab-66db-466e-90c1-d4baa1159494-0_1.content.md

 ## Contact Us

 Have a question or comment?
 We'd love to hear from you!
-You can reach us at [email protected] or by filling out the contact form on our website.
+You can reach us at me@pavolhejny.com or by filling out the contact form on our website.

 ## References